Bowling Green Falcons football: Conference affiliations

-Bowling Green competes in the East division of the Mid-American Conference.
+Bowling Green competes in the Mid-American Conference.
+Before the MAC eliminated football divisions ahead of the 2024 season, the Falcons had played in the East Division since 1997.
 Bowling Green was to move to the West division for the 2012 season, but that never occurred after Temple left the MAC for the Big East prior to the 2012 season.